manuelmonis/Short-stories/README.md

 # Short-stories
+Web Application project

 A website to view, add, modify and delete your short stories.
-And also view other users' short stories!
+And also view other users' short stories! with user and admin logins